valasek/timesheet/README.md

 npm run build
 ```

-### License
+# License

-MIT License  - see LICENSE for more details
+TBD - MIT License  - see LICENSE for more details